cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 **Premium suite limitations**

-* the websites must be served with Apache web server;
+* the website must be served with Apache web server;
-* the websites must use one of the following PHP handlers:
+* the website must use one of the following PHP handlers:
   * [php-fpm](https://blog.cpanel.com/how-to-use-php-fpm-with-cpanel/)
   * [lsapi](/cloudlinux_os_components/#apache-mod-lsapi-pro)
+* the website must use ea-PHP version 7.4 or 8.0.
+* the WordPress version must be 3.7 and higher.
+* the other WordPress Caching plugins must not be installed.
+* the [Snuffleupagus](https://snuffleupagus.readthedocs.io/) must be turned off.
+* the WordPress should not run in Multisite mode.

 ### Limitations